sarathyweb/books/README.md

 # My Reading List

+- [ ] The 5 AM Club
+- [ ] Subscribed: Why the Subscription Model Will Be Your Company’s Future—and What to Do About It
+- [ ] Men Are from Mars, Women Are from Venus
+- [ ] Do It Today
+- [ ] Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success
+- [ ] Everything Is F*cked: A Book About Hope
 - [ ] The One Minute Manager
 - [ ] Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell
 - [ ] Hooked: How to Build Habit-Forming Products